-This two and a half-day, intensive workshop is for trainers actively teaching classes for their local after attending the Train the Trainer: Teaching and Presentation Techniques class.
+This two and a half-day, intensive workshop is for trainers actively teaching classes for their local.
+It builds on the theories covered in the Train the Trainer: Teaching and Presentation Techniques class with hands-on practice designing outlines and lesson plans.
 Participants must submit a brief course description of the course they would like to develop.

 What is it?

 This workshop is designed for local trainers who have participated in the original Train the Trainer: Teaching and Presentation Techniques course who are conducting skills training they design themselves.
-Participants will build on the skills they learned in the Train the Trainer, work on the instructional design of the courses they are developing, and receive feedback and support from the instructor and the other IATSE workers in the course.
+Trainers review key curriculum development concepts and build on the theories they learned in the Train the Trainer through hands-on, practical time.
+They also learn new organizational and planning skills and how to visualize different ways to reach adult learners.

 Who is it for?

 It is intended for trainers who have participated in the Train the Trainer: Teaching and Presentation Techniques workshop and who are conducting craft skills training they design themselves.
 Trainers must have presented at least three trainings and reported these to the TTF for tracking to be eligible.
-Potential participants will need to submit course outlines for the course they plan to develop to their local to be submitted with the application.
+The application requires a course description from potential participants for the course they plan to develop in the workshop.

 Is there a cost?